 Karen E. Young is a research fellow at the Middle East Centre of the London School of Economics.

-Karen E. Young is a research fellow at the Middle East Center of the London School of Economics and Political Science.
+Karen E. Young is a visiting fellow at the Middle East Centre of the London School of Economics.